karthickram286/the-code-less-travelled/src/blog-posts/project-lombok-intro.md

     }
     ```

-    When used at field level, the getters and setters are created only for that particular fields.
+    When used at the field level, the getters and setters are created only for that particular fields.

     ```java
     class Car {